35 Password Statistics 2026 – Data Breaches & Industry Report

 Employees Reuse One Password An Average Of 13 Times

-Password sharing and reuse is a common practice in most businesses.
+Password sharing and reuse are common practices in most businesses.
 They are a significant risk as someone can access their accounts with stolen credentials and hack their account.

 Employees Reuse One Password An Average Of 13 Times

-Further, employees at small businesses have an average of 85 passwords to manage, where they use most of the repeated passwords.
+Further, employees at small businesses have an average of 85 passwords to manage, and they use most of the repeated passwords.

 Source: Last Pass.